yoid2000/alc_attacks/alc_attacks/best_row_match/README.md

 * It discovers smaller sets of known attributes that uniquely define each row of the data.
 * It selects a set of secret values where each value constitutes fewer than 60% of the rows, but more than 0.05% of the rows.
 We avoid very common values because they tend not to be sensitive.
 We avoid very rare values because most predictions tend to be False, and an occasional random correct prediction can skew the results.
 * After shuffling the target rows, it steps through the rows for both baseline and synthetic data attacks, making a prediction for each row.
 It quits when either the confidence bounds are with 10% of the precision for either the baseline or the attacks, and when at least 5 True predictions have been made for both baseline and attack.
+* When making a prediction, if there are multiple synthetic data files, it first makes a prediction for each data file, and then uses the most common prediction as the prediction.
+It also assigns a confidence value to the prediction, depending on how many of the individual predictions constitute the most common prediction.
 * It updates the three results files.
 In this fashion, the results files continuously receive more results data as `brm_attack.py` runs.

 Note that `brm_attack.py` can take a long time to run (many hours), so it is good to just let it go while the results files build up.